ABDELLANI-Youcef/Javascript_Game/README.md

 # Javascript Game

+## The table of contents

+- About
+- Live-demo
+- Features
+- How to play
+- Game images
+  - Main Menu
+  - Score scene
+  - Playing Scene
+  - Submiting score
+- Getting started (Development)
+- Launch the application
+- Author
+- Show your support
+- Acknowledgments
+- Issues
+- 📝 License

 ## About

 In this application, I created an RPG game in which the user controls Itachi (from the anime of Naruto), collect coin, and try to avoid the bombs.